 Track conditions: The walkway ranges from easy walking to a few steeper areas with some stiles and steps and boardwalks through wetland areas.

-Getting there: The walkway is situated off White Road, with upstream access from Leslie Road, Putaruru.
+Getting there: The walkway is situated off Whites Road, with upstream access from Leslie Road, Putaruru.
 The downstream entrance is just past Leslie Road, and the Blue Spring end is 3.6km along Leslie Road.

 The most scenic route is to walk to the halfway point, take the loop track then return the way you came.
 The best access for this option is via the Leslie Road carpark.